 1 – Clipboards with blank paper & crayons so children who don’t yet read can draw things they see & hear in worship.
 Take the paper home after worship and discuss their drawings with them.

 2 – “Young Worshippers Bulletins” designed to encourage children to open their Bibles, read the Scripture along with the congregation and then fill in missing words.
 There are also key words listed to listen for during the sermon, a place to draw what they see and hear, and a place for their questions.
 These questions could be anything from a word they didn’t understand to 'why does the preacher wear a robe?'
 No question is too simple.
 Children are encouraged to put their questions in the “Children’s Questions” box and look for answers in The Bumbershoot (the children’s newsletter) emailed on Monday afternoons.
 (To recieve that newsletter, click here and request to be added to the mailing list).

 3 – The “Order of Worship,” is posted on our website each Friday afternoon.
 This can be a useful tool to prepare for worship at home.
 Practice the songs or creeds, discuss the Kingdom readings, or read the Scripture to be preached.

 4 - The Bumbershoot also includes a "song of the month" with links to both the sheet music and a demo when possible.
 Utilizing these links are a great way to practice and learn common songs of worship at home as a family.

 4. Can I attend with my child?

 Absolutely!
 Anytime.
 Parents are always welcome.
 In fact, any adult is welcome to pop in from time to time.
 We all need this!

 5. Should my child be ready to attend corporate worship once they have heard all 6 lessons?

 Maybe, but not necessarily.
 Every child is different.
-Some may want to attend from age 4 until age 7.
+Some may want to attend from age four until age seven.
 Some may attend one cycle and feel prepared.
 Parents should utilize the tools available as those tools fit their family.